 A balance sheet is quite straight-forward: Current and noncurrent assets are listed on one side, current and noncurrent liabilities on the other side.
-The difference in the totals is an operation’s equity – a point-in-time snapshot of an operation’s solvency.
+The difference in the totals is an operation’s equity, or the operation’s solvency.

 Most businesses update their balance sheet at the end of the accounting period, such as the end of the tax year.
 Some check their numbers quarterly.
-Lenders will ask to see up-to-date balance sheets to determine an operation’s net worth, as well as to generate a number of ratios that provide insights into your operation’s financial health.
+For grain operators, post-harvest is a good time to update balance sheets because the information will be more accurate and provide more value.
+The best time for cow-calf operations is when calves are on the ground.

 Let’s look first at the asset side of the balance sheet.
 Assets are everything owned by a business or individual.
 Current assets are considered “liquid”—those that are cash or can be turned into cash promptly, including checking and savings accounts or mutual funds, stored production (such as grain in the bin), market livestock and growing crops, feed on hand, paid-for but not yet used inputs or other supplies, and accounts receivable.